Guidelines for chairpersons and moderators

 Contact your authors and chairpersons by email to remind them about the session and any other planned events that might be relevant to your session.
 Please check the Keynote Lectures, Guests Interviews, Community Events and other parts of the programme for content that you think might be of interest to participants in your session.

 Withdrawn abstracts: Take a look at your programme online to see whether you have any abstracts marked as withdrawn.

-Conveners and/or their nominated chairpersons are asked to frequently check the asynchronous discussion forum on Slack.
+Conveners and/or their nominated chairpersons and moderators are asked to frequently check the asynchronous discussion forum on Slack.
 The Slack channels allow for interaction across multiple time zones and are accessible to registered participants throughout the meeting.
-The asynchronous discussions last for the full duration of the virtual conference from 13 to 24 September 2021.
-Conveners/chairpersons should encourage discussions by posting initial "welcome" comments and inviting questions.
+The asynchronous discussions last for the full duration of the conference from 18 to 23 September 2022.
+Conveners/chairpersons are requested to act as moderators for the asynchronous discussion related to their session.
+Moderators should encourage discussions by posting initial "welcome" comments and inviting questions.
 Please be proactive in promoting discussion throughout the meeting.

 Conveners/chairpersons are requested to start the session by showing a "Housekeeping" slide with a reminder of the EPSC Code of Conduct and other important information for participants.